AnyLog-co/documentation/image mapping.md

 View all the files assigned to a table in a particular date:
 <pre>
-get files where dbms = blobs_edgex and date = 220723  and table = video and limit = 100
+get files where dbms = blobs_edgex and date = 220807  and table = image and limit = 100
 </pre>

 ### get rows count